Adam Larsson

-Nils Erik Adam Larsson (born 12 November 1992) is a Swedish professional ice hockey defenceman and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
+Nils Erik Adam Larsson (born 12 November 1992) is a Swedish professional ice hockey player who is a defenceman and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
 He was selected fourth overall by the New Jersey Devils in the 2011 NHL entry draft.
 The youngest player on the Skellefteå AIK squad at the time of his draft, Larsson was the first defenceman and first European-trained player to be drafted in 2011.

+Larsson spent five seasons with the Devils before being traded to the Edmonton Oilers in 2016.
+Before the start of the 2017–18 season, he became the first Swede in franchise history to be named an alternate captain for the Oilers.
+On 21 July 2021, Larsson joined the Seattle Kraken in the 2021 NHL expansion draft.
+While with the Kraken, Larsson has reached numerous milestones, including playing in his 1,000th NHL game in March 2026.

+Internationally, Larsson has represented Sweden at the IIHF World Championship and World Junior Championship, winning a gold medal at the 2018 IIHF World Championship and being named to the tournament's All-Star team.

-Early life
+Personal life

-Larsson was born on 12 November 1992 in Skellefteå, Sweden, to Robert Larsson.
+Larsson was born on 12 November 1992 in Skellefteå, Sweden, to ice hockey player Robert Larsson.
 His father played 249 games with Skellefteå AIK from 1985 to 1995.
 Despite being drafted in the sixth round, 112th overall, by the Los Angeles Kings during the 1988 NHL entry draft, he never played in North America.
 Larsson is the middle child between his older brother Hampus and younger sister Julia.

+Larsson and his wife Vera have one child together.

 Playing career

 Skellefteå AIK (2009–2011)

 In the 2008–09 season, Larsson played with his older brother Hampus in the J20 SuperElit, Sweden's junior league.
-The 2009–10 Elitserien season turned out to be a spectacular breakthrough season for Larsson.
+The 2009–10 Elitserien season turned out to be a breakthrough season for Larsson.
 He scored two goals in an Elitserien game against Timrå IK on 15 October 2009.
 By the end of the season, Larsson had tied Tomas Jonsson's record for points collected by Elitserien defencemen under age 18 with 17 points.

 Larsson played a limited number of games during the 2010–11 season due to a groin injury and finished with only nine points.
 On 2 November 2010, Larsson fought Timrå IK forward Daniel Corso, receiving a cut eyebrow during the altercation.
 Larsson commented that he kept his gloves on because removing them during a fight in the Elitserien leads to an automatic one-game suspension.
 Although Larsson did not remove his gloves, both he and Corso were suspended for two games and received fines as a result of the fight.
 Larsson's play in the 2010–11 season earned him a nomination for the Elitserien Rookie of the Year award, which Mattias Ekholm would eventually win.